levigutt/mouse-chording/readme.md

 The immediate problem is that it slows down the mouse.

-`mouse-chording2.c` is attempting to solve this by grabbing the mouse events for the mouse _manually_ instead of using the `evtest` command.
+`mouse-chording2.c` is attempting to solve this by grabbing the mouse events through the X11 API, instead of relying on `evtest` - the idea is to only grab button events, and therefore not need to recreate mouse movement.

-It does this by using `XGrabDeviceButton` to only grab button events from a specified device.
+It does this by using `XGrabDeviceButton()` to only grab button events from a specified device.
 However, it does not stop the normal function of the mouse buttons, for some reason.

-Using `XGrabButton` does stop the normal function, but will intercept all mouse events - not just from the external mouse.
-This means that any mouse event we recreate will also be grabbed - causing an infinite loop.
+Using `XGrabButton()` does stop the normal function, but will intercept all mouse events - not just from the external mouse.
+This means that any mouse event we recreate will also be grabbed - causing infinite loops.

+The documentation for `XGrabDeviceButton()` is not very clear and I think I might be using it wrong.
+Which is probably why it doesn't do what I want.
+It also issues `XDeviceButtonEvent` instead of `XEvent` which makes it a poor fit for `XNextEvent()`.

 ### other solutions